microsoft/onnxruntime/BUILD.md

    ```
 2. Install cmake-3.13 or better from https://cmake.org/download/.

+3. Windows user: Install Python-3.5 or better from https://www.python.org/.
+   Linux user: Install Python from your system's package manager(like apt-get/dnf/yum).

 **On Windows:**

 3. (optional) Install protobuf from source code (cmake/external/protobuf).
-CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned OFF.
+CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned OFF and protobuf\_MSVC\_STATIC\_RUNTIME must be ON.
-On Windows, you may use the build command like:
+You may use the build command like:
 ```
 cd cmake\external\protobuf\cmake
 mkdir build\release